livkndt/fleabag-quotes/README.md

 $ git push heroku main
 ```

+The "Automatic deploys" feature of Heroku is used; Heroku is connected via Github, and automatically deploys the app
+when changes are pushed to the main branch & the CI has run successfully.

 ### Installation

 You'll need Node.js and npm installed on your computer to run this application; follow instructions for your own OS.